Skip Navigation

 Enforcement of the Immunization of School Pupils Act (ISPA)

-For the 2024/2025 school year, Halton Region Public Health will be enforcing Ontario’s Immunization of School Pupils Act (ISPA) (external link) for students born 2007 to 2012, and 2017 who are missing immunization records with Public Health.
+For the 2024/2025 school year, Halton Region Public Health will be enforcing Ontario’s Immunization of School Pupils Act (ISPA) (external link) for students born 2011, 2012, and 2017 who are missing immunization records with Public Health.

 A resource guide has been developed to help Health Care Providers understand the Immunization of School Pupils Act (ISPA), how it impacts patients and how to help families comply with the Act and avoid school suspension.
 The resource guide includes helpful tips for immunization record assessment, key messaging for families with different needs and links to other helpful resources.